I found the weirdest Amazon Prime Day deal. It's a hamster swing

-When you're looking at Amazon Prime Day deals for as long as I do, after a while, you get bored with finding the best Prime Day deals and you start looking for all the weird stuff that's on offer.
-That's when you'll find stuff like egg-shaped kids crayons and inflatable kids travel foot rest, pure gold if you ask me.
-But even those don't compare to the weirdest deal I found: a six pack of hamster chew toys which includes a hamster swing.
-Just wow.
+When you're looking at Amazon Prime Day deals for as long as I do (it feels like it's been weeks by now), after a while, you get bored with finding the best Prime Day deals and you start looking for all the weird stuff that's on offer.
+That's when you'll find stuff like egg-shaped kids crayons and revolving condiment holders, both pure gold if you ask me.
+But even those pale in comparison with the weirdest deal I found: a six pack of hamster chew toys which includes a hamster swing.
+And yes, hamsters do use swings, I linked a video below to prove it.

 • Buy the FASTER Hamster Chew Toys (6 pack), incl.
 THE hamster swing, was £14.99, Now £5.66, you save £9.33 at Amazon